IMG 6043

 Apache Governed Project

 Many projects are created out of a need at a particular company.
-Apache Iceberg came out of Netflix, Hudi out of Uber, and Delta Lake out of Databricks.
+Apache Iceberg came out of Netflix, Hudi came out of Uber, and Delta Lake came out of Databricks.

-There are many different types of open-source licensing, including the popular Apache license.
-Before becoming an Apache Project, reporting, governance, technical, branding, and community standards must be met.
-The Apache Project status assures that there is a fair governing body behind a project and that the commercial influences of any particular company aren’t steering it.
+There are many different types of open source licensing, including the popular Apache license.
+Before becoming an Apache Project, must meet several reporting, governance, technical, branding, and community standards.
+The Apache Project license gives assurances that there is a fair governing body behind a project and that it isn’t being steered by the commercial influences of any particular company.

 Overall Comparison of the Three Repositories